haskell-game/brainstorming/README.md

 We intend for these to be practical libraries, not research projects.
-We have nothing against functional reactive programming or shader generating domain specific languages, but our intiative does not implement or directly support such technologies.
+We have nothing against functional reactive programming or shader-generating domain specific languages, but our intiative does not implement or directly support such technologies.
 However, a user should be free to mix our libraries with more experimental ones.